 Looking Forward

-With the generous support of Estee Lauder, the IRC in NY has been able to provide culturally responsive care that takes into account the unique needs of women and girls and is excited to continue adapting this program.
+With the generous support of The Estée Lauder Companies Charitable Foundation, the IRC in NY has been able to provide culturally responsive care that takes into account the unique needs of women and girls.
 Many of the Afghan women participating in the group have now been in the United States for over a year, and their needs have shifted from basic resettlement and cultural adjustment needs to workforce or English language skills.
-The adult education team is also excited to have conversations around some sort of mentorship program, pairing women who have been here longer with newly arrived Afghan women!
+The IRC in NY is excited to continue adapting this program to best meet their clients' needs, including having conversations around some sort of mentorship program, pairing women who have been here longer with newly arrived Afghan women!

 How can I support Afghan Women and Girls in New York City?